haltman-io/mail-forwarding-core/SECURITY.md

 hello can I talk to you?
 ```

-We hate that and more important things to do.
+We hate that and we have more important things to do.

 ---